 Digital Peripheries features writings and musings about global digital cultures, particularly in Indonesian contexts by Iskandar “Izul” Zulkarnain.

-From 2016 onward, I co-initiate the Global Digital Humanities Working Group with funding from the Central New York Humanities Corridor.
+Since 2016, I have been co-organizing the Global Digital Humanities (DH) Working Group with funding from the Central New York Humanities Corridor/Mellon Foundation.
 The Global DH Working Group is created to explore issues and debates key to the development of a more critical, comprehensive, and global perspective of digital humanities practice.
-The working group has been organizing events such as public lecture by Lisa Nakamura titled, “Decolonizing Digital Networks: Women of Color Feminism, Open Access, and What It Means to be Woke,” and Digital Diaspora Symposium at the University of Rochester, and “Hashtag Activism: A Conversation with Moya Bailey” at Hobart and William Smith Colleges.
+The working group has organized events such as public lecture by Lisa Nakamura titled, “Decolonizing Digital Networks: Women of Color Feminism, Open Access, and What It Means to be Woke,”a Digital Diaspora Symposium at the University of Rochester, and “Hashtag Activism: A Conversation with Moya Bailey” at Hobart and William Smith Colleges.
 Currently the working group is organizing activities focusing on the theme of intersectionality and/in digital humanities and digital activism.

 email: iskandar dot zulkarnain dot 78 at gmail dot com